segmentio/action-destinations/docs/testing.md

 ### Testing Batches

-Actions destinations that support batching can also be tested locally.
-An Actions destination that supports batching should have the `performBatch` handler implemented.
+Actions destinations that support batching, i.e. that have a `performBatch` handler implemented, can also be tested locally.
 Test events should be formatted similarly to the example above, with the exception that `payload` will be an array.
-Here is an example of `webhook`'s `send` action:
+Here is an example of `webhook`'s `send` action, with a batch `payload`.

 ```sh
 curl --location --request POST 'http://localhost:3000/send' \